We’re Hiring!

 Being a Researcher and Analyst for TONIC will predominantly involve:

-• Conducting fieldwork, namely interviews and focus groups with a range of different people, this could be victims, survivors, or perpetrators of different types of crime (including but not limited to in the context of sexual assault and violence and domestic abuse), individuals with substance use problems, those with diagnosed learning disabilities or mental health disorders, service users, frontline practitioners, service providers, key stakeholders, partner agencies, and commissioners.
+• Conducting fieldwork, namely interviews and focus groups with a range of different people, this could be victims, survivors, or perpetrators of different types of crime (including but not limited to in the context of sexual violence and domestic abuse), individuals with substance use problems, those with diagnosed learning disabilities or mental health disorders, service users, frontline practitioners, service providers, key stakeholders, partner agencies, and commissioners.
 There will be an expectation that you are able to conduct interviews with empathy, compassion, and with a non-judgemental stance.
+Fieldwork may take place in person in various community locations, in secure settings like prisons, or remotely.

 • You will be responsible for organising your own diary and scheduling appointments accordingly, meaning you must be able to manage multiple and varied tasks with enthusiasm, whilst prioritising your workload with attention to detail.
-You must be reliable and dependable – unless there are extenuating circumstances, you will be required to carry out any tasks you have committed to.
+You must be reliable and dependable.

-• There will be elements of analysing both quantitative and qualitative data collected during fieldwork phases to produce comprehensive written reports of a publishable standard that summarise key findings.
+• There will be elements of analysing both qualitative and quantitative data collected during fieldwork phases to produce comprehensive written reports of a publishable standard that summarise key findings.
 As such, this role would be ideal for someone with previous research experience, who has a degree or Masters (or is working towards this) in a relevant discipline.

 • You must possess a willingness to work independently while valuing the importance of teamwork and have an ability to work effectively under pressure to meet deadlines.
 If you are a motivated and positive minded individual, with a ‘can do’ attitude, who uses initiative to see solutions rather than obstacles, then you will fit in well with the existing team.